The K2

-Synopsis
+Plot

-Kim Je-ha (an alias) is a former mercenary soldier for the PMC Blackstone.
-While in Iraq, he gets framed for the murder of his lover Raniya, a civilian.
-As a result, he runs away and becomes a fugitive.
-He returns to South Korea and by chance is offered work as a bodyguard by Choi Yoo-jin, the owner of JSS Security Company and wife of presidential candidate Jang Se-joon.
-He accepts the job in exchange for resources that he needs to get his revenge on another presidential candidate, Park Kwan-soo, who previously ordered Raniya's killing.
-Je-ha is assigned to guard Go An-na, the hidden daughter of Jang Se-joon whose life is always threatened because of Yoo-jin, her stepmother.
-An-na, who has been a recluse and lonely all her life, starts relying on Je-ha, who shows concern for her and protects her at all costs.
-They slowly fall in love, causing Je-ha to be torn between having to work with his boss, Yoo-jin, to enable him to take revenge on Park Kwan-soo and protecting his newfound love, An-na, against the wishes of Yoo-jin.
+Kim Je-ha is a former mercenary soldier for the PMC Blackstone.
+While in Iraq, Je-ha gets framed for the murder of his lover Raniya, a civilian, and becomes a fugitive.
+Je-ha escapes and returns to South Korea, where he is offered work as a bodyguard by Choi Yoo-jin, the owner of JSS Security Company and wife of presidential candidate Jang Se-joon.
+Je-ha accepts the job in exchange for resources that he needs to exact revenge on another presidential candidate Park Kwan-soo, who previously ordered Raniya's killing.

+Je-ha is assigned to guard Go An-na, Jang Se-joon's secret daughter, as An-na's life is always threatened because of her stepmother Yoo-jin.
+An-na, who has been a recluse and lonely all her life, starts relying on Je-ha, who shows concern for her and protects her everytime.
+They slowly fall in love, causing Je-ha to be torn between having to work with his boss Yoo-jin to exact revenge on Park Kwan-soo and protecting An-na against the wishes of Yoo-jin.

-Another key figure is Choi Yoo-Jin's half brother, Choi Sung-won, the son of her father's mistress and eventual second wife, who is his half-sister's fierce rival.
-Plotting with Park Kwan-soo, he eventually causes the deaths of Jang Se-joon and Choi Yoo-jin but later pays for this with his life at the hands of Choi Yoo-Jin's devoted (and ruthless) assistant Kim Dong-mi.
-Je-ha achieves his goal of revenge, with Park hanging himself for his atrocious acts and Je-ha clearing his name.
-The series ends with Je-ha and An-na embracing in a foreign country, with An-na asking Je-ha what his real name is and Je-ha about to reveal it.
+Another key figure is Choi Sung-won, Choi Yoo-jin's half brother and the son of her father's mistress and eventual second wife, who is his half-sister's fierce rival.
+Plotting with Park Kwan-soo, Sung-won eventually causes the deaths of Jang Se-joon and Choi Yoo-jin but later pays for this with his life at the hands of Choi Yoo-jin's devoted assistant Kim Dong-mi.
+Park hangs himself for his atrocious acts and Je-ha finally proves his innocence and achieves his goal of revenge.
+Je-ha and An-na leave for a foreign country and embrace each other.
+An-na asks Je-ha about his real name and Je-ha reveals his name.